 .pyfiles are found here in alphabetical order.

-The Scripts control in Tools > Options > Python Tools > Interactive Windows tab (see Interactive windows options) is intended to specify an additional folder that's not tied to an environment, in which you can place startup scripts to be loaded and run for all environments.
+The Scripts control in Tools > Options > Python Tools > Interactive Windows tab (see Interactive windows options) is intended to specify an additional folder for startup scripts that are loaded and run in all environments.
 However, this feature doesn't work at present.

 If shown, contains details as described in the table below.
 If this tab isn't present, it means that Visual Studio is managing all the details automatically.

 |Description||The name to give the environment.|

 |Prefix path||The base folder location of the interpreter.
 By filling this value and clicking Auto Detect, Visual Studio attempts to fill in the other fields for you.|

 |Interpreter path||The path to the interpreter executable, commonly the prefix path followed by

 |Windowed interpreter||The path to the non-console executable, often the prefix path followed by

 |Library path||Specifies the root of the standard library, but this value may be ignored if Visual Studio is able to request a more accurate path from the interpreter.|

 |Architecture||Normally detected and filled in automatically, otherwise specifies 32-bit or 64-bit.|